Pipelao/RuufTest/README.md

 ## Instructions

-1. Insert the numbers fot height and width for the panel and the roof and it has to be an integer, not any other value because it will throw an error.
+1. Insert the numbers for height and width for the panel and the roof and it has to be an integer, not any other value because it will throw an error.